MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller-overview.md

 This Network Controller feature allows you to deploy and configure Hyper-V Network Virtualization, configure virtual network adapters on individual VMs, and to store and distribute virtual network policies.
 With this feature, you can create virtual networks and subnets, attach virtual machines to these networks, and enable communication between VMs in the same virtual network.

-Network Controller supports VLAN based networks, Network Virtualization Generic Routing Encapsulation (NVGRE) and Virtual Extensible Local Area Network (VXLAN).
+Network Controller supports Virtual Local Area Network (VLAN) based networks, Network Virtualization Generic Routing Encapsulation (NVGRE) and Virtual Extensible Local Area Network (VXLAN).

 ## Firewall management

-This Network Controller feature allows you to configure and manage allow/deny firewall Access Control rules for your workload VMs for both East/West and North/South network traffic in your datacenter.
+This Network Controller feature allows you to configure and manage allow/deny firewall Access Control rules for your workload VMs for both internal (East/West) and inbound/outbound (North/South) network traffic in your datacenter.
 The firewall rules are plumbed in the vSwitch port of workload VMs, and so they are distributed across your workloads in the datacenter and move along with your workloads.

 Using the Northbound API, you can define the firewall rules for both incoming and outgoing traffic from the workload VM(s).
 You can also configure each firewall rule to log the traffic that was allowed or denied by the rule.